Tuskegee Football Camps

 Assistant Head Coach / Offensive Line

-Keith Higdon is entering his fifth season during his second stint at Tuskegee University.
+Keith Higdon is entering his seventh season during his second stint at Tuskegee University.

 He rejoined the Tuskegee staff in 2010 after a five-year coaching stint at SIAC-foe Clark Atlanta University (2005-09).
 His previous experience at Tuskegee was from 1998 until 2004, when he coached running backs and as the head track and field coach.